The Ethics Of Being A Mixed Martial Arts Fan: How Safe Do We Really Want Our Sport?

 Performance Enhancing Drugs

-PED use within sports is seemingly a prerequisite.
+PED use within competitive sports is seemingly a prerequisite.
 From Victor Conte and the BALCO scandal to Russia’s alleged state-sponsored doping program, it’s roots run deep throughout competitive sports.
 It’s alleged that banned substances have compromised competitive sports from as early as the 1900s, where strychnine was used frequently.
 These methods to enhance performance ran right through to the 1930s and subsequently each decade there on after, where the introduction and evolution of substances went from amphetamines to testosterone to steroids to blood doping to EPO – Erythropoietin.
 The latter four still being widely used today.

 Sports and PEDs have progressed in such a manner now that the science behind it is often in favor of those who are espousing its illicit use rather than those trying to prevent it.
 Many reactionary measures are only put in place once said PEDs have been in use for a considerable time.
 That’s the unfortunate position governing bodies such as WADA and USADA find themselves in.
 There has often been a new form of performance enhancing drug which can work around current testing procedures, although in recent times this practice has also become considerably riskier.
 New measures and procedures are being put in place incrementally.
 Ones which can also identify metabolites in research performance enhancers which have yet to hit production.
 Them often being the drugs athletes take to circumvent stricter testing.
 The window is closing but it’s still a game of catch-up nonetheless.